 - The above courses may NOT be double-counted toward another major or minor, except for the co-requisite language course.
 Courses for the minor should be taken at University of Virginia, although courses taken abroad will be considered for inclusion by the program directors.

-The program is directed by Richard Handler and Rachel Most, who also serve as the academic advisors for students in the program.
+The program is directed by Ira Bashkow, who also serves as the academic advisor for students in the program.
 Admission to the minor will be by application.
-Interested students should email the following materials to Richard Handler (email@example.com):
+Interested students should email the following materials to the Program Director:

 - A transcript;